rstacruz/cheatsheets/brunch.md

 ## Extensions

-Compile to JS/CSS
+Compile to CSS

   * stylus-brunch
-  * coffee-script-brunch
   * less-brunch
+  * sass-brunch

 Compile to HTML